 Causes of Truck Accidents

-According to the National Highway Traffic Safety Administration (NHTSA), drowsy driving doubles the likelihood of a driver making performance mistakes compared to those who are rested.
-Drowsy drivers are less able to pay attention to the road and have a slower reaction time if they need to brake or avoid a road hazard.
-Truck drivers are allowed to be on the road for as long as 11 hours at a time, which makes driver fatigue a very real possibility.
-In fact, the Centers for Disease Control and Prevention (CDC) reports that commercial drivers who operate tractor-trailers are among the most likely to practice drowsy driving.
+According to the National Highway Traffic Safety Administration (NHTSA), drowsy drivers have a difficult time paying attention to the road and have a slower reaction time.
+Truck drivers can be on the road for as long as 11 hours at a time, which makes driver fatigue a real possibility.

-Improper maintenance, particularly for brake systems, is also a known factor in crashes.
-Trucks require a much longer stopping distance compared to passenger cars.
-This stopping distance is especially true in adverse weather conditions when the road may be wet or slippery.
-According to the IIHS, investigators found brake defects in 42% of crash-involved large trucks in a study that focuses on data between 2010 and 2012 study.
-In fact, any vehicle defect in a truck was associated with a 200% increase in crash risk.
+Improper truck maintenance, particularly for brake systems, is also a known factor in crashes.
+According to the IIHS, investigators found brake defects in 42% of crash-involved large trucks in a 2012 study.
+Any vehicle defect in a truck was associated with a 200% increase in crash risk.

 For a free legal consultation with a Truck Accident lawyer serving Lafayette, call 800-537-8185